 COVID-19: HOW TO VISIT AND WHAT TO EXPECT

 Thank you for your patience and support as Kluge-Ruhe closed to help stop the spread of COVID-19.
-We are excited to welcome you back on August 26 and we remain dedicated to providing you with a safe visitor experience.
+We are excited to have reopened and we remain dedicated to providing you with a safe visitor experience.
 Below is a list of frequently asked questions that will help you make decisions about visiting Kluge-Ruhe.

 When will Kluge-Ruhe reopen?